Limited

 corporation

-responsibility for debts incurred by the business.
+personal legal responsibility for debts incurred by the

-How is a limited corporation
+is a limited corporation formed?To

-a corporate name and address, describe the structure, identify the
+name and address, describe the structure, identify the

 'type' of corporation and provide director information.
-The following

-a "named" name, such as ABC Holdings Ltd., or a "numbered"
+such as ABC Holdings Ltd., or a "numbered"

-name, such as 123456 Alberta Ltd.
+name, such as 123456 Alberta Ltd."Named" Names

 A "named" name should consist of three parts, or elements.